Wi-Fi Protected Access 3: Guide to WPA3

 Key Points

-• WPA3-Enterprise increases security by offering more encryption and mandating Server Certificate Validation.
+• WPA3-Enterprise provides increased security with stronger encryption and requires Server Certificate Validation.

 WPA (Wi-Fi Protected Access) was created in the early 2000s when IT professionals quickly realized that WEP (Wired Equivalency Protocol) had terrible security vulnerabilities.
 WPA2 was ratified in 2004 as a more secure iteration of the protocol and is what the majority of network connections use today.
 It defines how devices should initiate communication with network infrastructure, and ensure that the Wi-Fi we take for granted today is incredibly fast and secure.